bisturi/bisturi/docs/reference/06_packet_as_field.md

 In `Ethernet`, the `destination` and the `source` are addresses of the two endpoints talking.

-They are not just 6 bytes, they are `MAC` addresses which it is formed, in its simplest way, by two parts: the organization identifier `oui` and the network controller identifier `nic`.
+They are `MAC` addresses.

+A `MAC` is composed of two parts:

+ - the organization identifier `oui`
+ - the network controller identifier `nic`.

+So we could write a packet that represents a `MAC`:

 ```python
 >>> class MAC(Packet):